BreakellrZ/trader_base/README.md

 - **User Interaction for comments** : Users can interact with Journal entries via Comments.

-- **User Interaction via likes/dislikes** : Users can like or dislike each Journal entry post.
+- **User Interaction via checklist** : Users can use a checklist to organize their trades.

 - **FAQ** : Users can view the FAQ accordian for answers to the most asked questions about TraderBase.